jesse-ai/docs/docs/docs/strategies/entering-and-exiting.md

 # Entering and exiting trades

-Deciding to enter a trade is nothing but a True of False decision.
+Deciding to enter a trade is nothing but a True or False decision.

 Jesse uses `should_long()` and `should_short()` methods which must return a boolean at all times.